dannydaley/Portfolio-handlebars.js-/docs/HCI.md

 ### HOW EASY DID USERS FIND INFORMATION THEY WANTED

 Given the data, users seemed to have an easy time finding the information they wanted.

+### FIXES IMPLEMENTED

+Added an underline to usernames attached to blog posts so it is more obvious things can be clicked as per the suggestions attached to the form.